 Wigan Road, Euxton, Chorley PR7

-The church is a good example of a medium-sized church by E.W.
-Pugin which forms a group with the attached presbytery, also by Pugin.
+A good example of a medium-sized church by E.W.
+Pugin, which forms a group with the attached presbytery, also by Pugin.
 The interior has fine spatial qualities and some later fittings such as the stained glass add to the historic character.

-The Anderton family of Euxton Hall maintained a chapel there from 1735 or before which was used for worship by Catholics until land was given by George Garstang and a church built with the aid of the Andertons.
+The Anderton family of Euxton Hall maintained a chapel there from 1735 or earlier, which was used for worship by Catholics until land was given by George Garstang and a church built by Canon John Worthy with the aid of the Andertons.
 A major reordering took place in 1991 when the altar was brought forward, altar rails removed, sanctuary steps remodelled and reredos altered.

 Interior: nave arcade of alternately round and octagonal polished columns, all with simply moulded octagonal caps supporting moulded 2-centred arches; aisles have moulded pointed lateral arches springing from capitals of nave arcade.
 Wagon roof.
 East gallery carried on three 2-centred arches on small columns.
 Beneath floor at west end is family vault of Andertons of Euxton Hall (q.v.) now sealed.